Numbers (TV series): Representation of mathematics

 We all use math every day.
 To predict weather, to tell time, to handle money.
 Math is more than formulas and equations.
 It's logic; it's rationality.
 It's using your mind to solve the biggest mysteries we know.

-Several mathematicians work as consultants for each episode.
+Several mathematicians worked as consultants for each episode.
 Actual mathematics are presented in the show; the equations on the chalkboards are mathematically valid, and are somewhat applicable to the situations presented in each show.
 This mathematical validity and applicability of the equations have been asserted by professional mathematicians.

 A book entitled The Numbers Behind NUMB3RS: Solving Crime with Mathematics (ISBN 0452288576; published August 28, 2007), written by Keith Devlin and Dr. Gary Lorden, a consultant to the show along with Dr. Orara, a physics consultant, explains some of the mathematical techniques that have been used both in actual FBI cases and in other law-enforcement departments.

-Since the premiere season, the blog edited by Prof. Mark Bridger (Northeastern University) has commented on the mathematics behind each episode of the show.
+Since the premiere season, the blog edited by Mark Bridger, a professor at Northeastern University has commented on the mathematics behind each episode of the show.

 Wolfram Research (the developers of Mathematica) is the chief math consultant, reviewing scripts and providing background mathematics for the show.
 Starting with season four, their website in collaboration with CBS is entitled "The math behind NUMB3RS".

 Alice Silverberg, a mathematician consultant to the show, expressed concern with its use of mathematics, asserting that the math is inserted after the initial script and written to provide plausible-sounding jargon, rather than having consultants involved at all stages of story development.
 The same part-time consultant offered criticism of the show's portrayal of female mathematicians and expressed concern over the appropriateness of the relationship between Charlie Eppes and his graduate student Amita Ramanujan.